statsig-io/statuspage/README.md

 ## Got new ideas?

 Send in a PR - we'd love to integrate your ideas.

+## In case...

+You are looking for a developer friendly Feature flags, and A/B experimentation service for your product, checkout: https://www.statsig.com

 ![Screen Shot 2021-06-10 at 1 25 43 AM](https://user-images.githubusercontent.com/74588208/121491467-d455e180-c98a-11eb-8514-73e6707737c4.png)